Lavik lab publishes a new paper on synthetic platelets

 Shoffstall, A., Atkins, K., Groynom, R., Varley, M., Everhart, L., Lashof-Sullivan, M., Martyn-Dow, B., Butler, R., Ustin, J., Lavik, E. Intravenous Hemostatic Nanoparticles Increase Survival Following Blunt Trauma Injury.
 Biomacromolecules.
 In press.

-One Response to Lavik lab publishes a new paper on synthetic platelets
+2 thoughts on “Lavik lab publishes a new paper on synthetic platelets

 1. I’m excited to find this website.
 I wanted to thank you for your time for this wonderful read!!
 I definitely savored every little bit of it and I have you book marked to check out new stuff on your site.